 Note, if you already own 100% of your property you only need to contact us once you've found a buyer, read more here.

 - Step 1: Get your home valued - You'll first need a written valuation report from an independent RICS surveyor.
-RICS is the Royal Institution of Chartered Surveyors, view our recommended list of RICS surveyors.
+RICS stands for the Royal Institution of Chartered Surveyors, view our recommended list of RICS surveyors.
 You pay your appointed surveyor directly and they send the report to you and us

 - Step 4: Take professional photographs of your home - we will organise a suitable time for our partners NicheCom to take professional photos of your property, create a floor plan and a new EPC (if required).
 They will share these files directly with us and acts as the first stage in marketing your property